-The other day on Dear SafeMama, we had made a small mention on PBDE’s.
-Luckily enough, I was able to sit in on a call with the good folks over at EWG regarding their new report on risks of PBDE’s in the home and in children.
+I was able to attend a call with the good folks over at EWG regarding their new report on the risks of PBDEs in the home and in children.
 You can read their full report here.
-From Enviroblog.org:
+Here is a snippet.

 Why are kids levels higher?
 Not surprisingly, these elevated levels are caused by childhood exposures to household items containing PBDEs, a class of fire retardant added to household furniture and electronic items.
 Yes, the living room couch, that comfy reading chair, and your laptop where the kids watch videos or type their letters.
 And it all happens through that childhood habit we all know so well: hands and stuff in the mouth.
 Kids ingest roughly 10 times more PBDEs than adults from hand-to-mouth contact.